Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Experimental Setup

 \subsection{Generating Text from LMs}

 We evaluate the generation novelty of the Pythia models \citep{biderman2023pythia}, which were trained on the Pile \citep{gao2020pile} at different sizes up to 12B parameters.
 We consider two setups, (1) generating unmprompted texts, and (2) generating prompted texts, for which we sample 500 documents from the Pile validation set (trimmed to 1,000 tokens).
 In each setup we generate 500 documents of 1,000 tokens from each LM.
-We vary the model size (from 70M to 12B, 8 models in total) and decoding strategy, sweeping different parameters for top-$p$ \citep{Holtzman2020The}, top-$k$ \citep{fan-etal-2018-hierarchical}, temperature, and greedy beam search.
-Unless indicated otherwise, we use Pythia-12B and naive sampling with unconditioned prompt as defaults.
-We pass each generated text through the CDAWG to compute the \textsc{nnsl} at each position (cf. \Cref{sec:cdawgs}), from which the $n$-novelty curves as a function of $n$-gram size can be computed.
+We vary the model size (from 70M to 12B, 8 models in total) and decoding strategy, sweeping different parameters for top-$p$ \citep[nucleus sampling;][]{Holtzman2020The}, top-$k$ \citep{fan-etal-2018-hierarchical}, temperature, and greedy beam search.
+Unless otherwise indicated, we use Pythia-12B and standard sampling with an unconditioned prompt as defaults.
+We pass each generated text through the CDAWG to compute the \textsc{nnsl} at each position (cf. \Cref{sec:cdawgs}), from which we compute the $n$-novelty curves.